 Kennedy was the younger brother of President John Kennedy who became a leader of the anti–Vietnam War movement before his assassination during the presidential campaign of 1968.

-The third of the Kennedy brothers, Robert had great difficulty keeping up with his older, favored brothers Joseph, Jr. and John.
+The third of the Kennedy brothers, Robert had great difficulty keeping up with his older, favored brothers Joseph Jr. and John.
 For much of his political career he operated in the background as John Kennedy’s political manager and adviser.

 Kennedy was long distrusted by liberals because of his association with Senator Joseph McCarthy and by labor because of his involvement with Senate committees investigating union racketeering.
 During his years as attorney general (1961–1964), he carried on a fierce prosecution of Teamster boss James Hoffa and eventually saw him convicted.

-Kennedy became deeply depressed after his brother’s assassination, but revived once he resigned as attorney general and won election as U.S. senator from New York in 1964.
+Kennedy became deeply depressed after his brother’s assassination, but revived once he resigned as attorney general and won election as a U.S. senator from New York in 1964.
 He disliked Johnson intensely, but at first hesitated to break with him because he thought Johnson would regard Kennedy’s antiwar position as a purely personal vendetta.

 Quote: “Few will have the greatness to bend history itself, but each of us can work to change a small portion of events, and in the total of all those acts will be written the history of this generation.”
 (To Seek a Newer World, 1967)